 However, it is in war that the Native American Indian tomahawk gained its notoriety.
 It had a usefulness as both a defensive and offensive weapon.
 The early stone tomahawk was used as an effective war club and could be employed in close quarters or thrown at an enemy from a distance.
 However, it was the later use of metal bladed tomahawks that brought terror to their enemies and was embellished by Hollywood in movie battle scenes.
 Scalping a fallen enemy was the process of removing the hair to be kept as a trophy for the warrior’s bravery.
 Hollywood depicts scalping as being done with a tomahawk, when in reality, after felling his opponent with the instrument, it was much easier and quicker to remove the trophy hair with his knife.
 One of the other uses of the tomahawk before or during war was to attach medicine bundles to help bring in the supernatural realm to assist in battle victories.

 Today, apart from historical and social context, the Native American Tomahawk continues to be an object of allure.
 Not as a weapon, but as a unique conversation piece or a beautiful decorative wall hanging.
 Native American craftsmen produce tomahawks as wonderful pieces of art embellished with leather wrappings, designs on the blades or stone, feathers, fur, horsehair, beads and buckskin.
 Now, collectors or those who love to decorate with southwest or western themes, can obtain beautiful pieces for themselves.
-So, check out our site.
+So, check out Grey Wolf Trading Post.
 We do have a wonderful selection of Native American Indian Tomahawks and Hatchets, including those with blades made of stone, jawbones, iron and brass.
 Artist include members of the Navajo and Creek Indian Tribes.
 A Certificate of Authenticity is included with each piece.
 To view our selections, just click here.